openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 "paused" or "disabled" to "enabled", then it MUST send this event to any Receiver that has previously been enabled to receive events for the stream.

+A Transmitter MAY send a Stream Updated event even if the event is not present in the `events_requested` and / or `events_supported` fields in the Stream Configuration ({{stream-config}}).

-The "stream-updated" event MAY contain the following claims:
+The "stream-updated" event contains the following claims:

 status